Are you scared or excited of forthcoming groundbreaking innovations?

 He spent a very long time exploring new and unrelated things in his life.

-He spent time on the art of calligraphy, meditation in an Indian ashram, and the fine details of Mercedes-Benz which are very unrelated to each other for iPhone and Mac.
+He spent time on the art of calligraphy, meditation in an Indian ashram, and the fine details of Mercedes-Benz which are very unrelated to each other.

-Finally he connected all different dots and formed the information channel for Apple.
+Finally he connected all different dots and formed the information channel for iPhone, and Mac.

 He always asked questions why, why not, and what if, to get more and more information.